Hedreon/Addons/README.md

-# Addons
+# Faithful Addons

-All of my various addons.
+All of my Faithful addons.

-To learn more information about one of my addons, change the repository's branch.
+To learn more about one of my Faithful addons, navigate to the addon folder of your choice.